MemFragment/bdo-fs-cost-calc/index.md

 The script is based on data from <a href="sheet.png">this table.</a> If you think the data is wrong you can edit the variables and make your own calculation

-### How to read it?

-Example: getting 20 failstacks with reblath shoes has a chance of ~22%, will take ~4.5 attempts and will cost ~18 783 000 silver, which includes a cost of ~91 blackstones and reblath armor to repair max durability.

 ### Things to remember

 1. It's based on unofficial information, so it is just a speculation.